UN agency chiefs say Gaza needs more aid to arrive faster, warning of famine and disease

 Moshe Tetro, an official with COGAT, an Israeli military body in charge of civilian Palestinian affairs, said last week that aid delivery would be more streamlined if the U.N. provided more workers to receive and pack the supplies.
 He said more trucks were needed to transfer the aid to Israel for security checks and that the working hours at the Rafah crossing between Gaza and Egypt needed to be extended.

-After Hamas’ attack on Oct.
-7, in which 1,200 people, mostly civilians, were killed and roughly 250 taken hostage, Israel sealed off the territory from aid.
+Israel sealed off Gaza after Hamas' Oct.
+7 attack.
 It relented after its top ally, the U.S., pressed it to loosen its restrictions.
 The U.S., as well as the U.N., have continued to push Israel to ease the flow of aid.

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war